bmlt-enabled/bread/readme.txt

 - Read here for more information: https://github.com/bmlt-enabled/bread/blob/unstable/contribute.md

 == Changelog ==
+= 2.6.4 =
+* Allow mPDF initialization values to be set through a filter
+* Minor bug fixes.

 = 2.6.3 =
 * Give the admin the ability to turn off checking the SSL cert.
 * Added filter to modify MPDF initialization parameters (e.g. page-size)